About Enterprise DLP

 expression matching with

 ML classifiers.
-These data patterns

-truth.
+establish ground truth.
 This integration significantly enhances accuracy and reduces false

 positives across 350+ classifiers to detect PII, GDPR, Financial, and many

 other categories.
-Predefined regex data patterns enhanced with ML
+Predefined regex data patterns that

-Augmented with ML.
+Augmented with ML label.
 Additionally, users can

 report